studersi/test-4/Tutorial-04-README.md

 These numbers give a clear picture of the service.
 With an average response size of 15 KB and a median of 6.6 KB we have a typical web service.
 Specifically, the median means that half of the responses were smaller than 6.6 KB.
 The largest response came in at 340 KB, the standard deviation of just under 26 KB means that the large values were less frequent overall.

-How does the length of the requests look?
+How does the duration of the requests look?
 Do we have a similar homogenous picture?

 ```bash
 $> cat labor-04-example-access.log | alduration | basicstats.awk